zachallaun/notes/papers/out-of-the-tar-pit.md

 # Out of the Tar Pit
 ## Moseley & Marks, 2006

-Tony Hoare, in his 1980 Turing award speech:
+C. A. R. Hoare, in his 1980 Turing award speech:

 > I conclude that there are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult.

-- **What approaches are there to understanding systems?**
+- **What are some approaches to understanding software?**

 _Testing_ espouses an outside-in approach, where components are examined as black boxes.